AGoodSite/AGoodSite.github.io/_pages/about.md

 Hello!

 I am currently a mathematics PhD student at [UC Riverside](https://www.ucr.edu/).
+I grew up in the San Francisco Bay Area and I did my undergraduate studies at Brandeis University, where I majored in mathematics and socio-cultural anthropology.
 My research is in the intersection of algebraic geometry and combinatorics.
 My advisor is [Patricio Gallardo](https://sites.google.com/site/patriciogallardomath/) and my thesis is on compact moduli spaces of marked plane curves.